The HyperTexts

 Ban the bomb for evermore.

-The 1970s saw a number notable songs by British acts that protested against war, including "Peace Train" by Cat Stevens (1971), and "War Pigs" by Black Sabbath (1970).
-Sabbath also protested environmental destruction, describing people leaving a ruined Earth ("Into the Void").
+The 1970s saw a number notable songs by British acts that protested against war, including "Peace Train" by Cat Stevens (1971) and "War Pigs" by Black Sabbath (1970).
+Sabbath also protested environmental destruction, describing people leaving a ruined Earth in "Into the Void."
 The Rolling Stones sang against police brutality in "Doo Doo Doo Doo Doo (Heartbreaker)" (1973).

-As the 1970s progressed, the louder, more aggressive Punk movement became the strongest voice of protest in the UK, featuring anti-war, anti-state, and anti-capitalist themes.
-The punk culture, in stark contrast with the 1960s' sense of power through union, concerned itself with individual freedom, often incorporating concepts of individualism, free thought and even anarchism.
-According to V. Vale, "Punk was a total cultural revolt.
-It was a hardcore confrontation with the black side of history and culture, right-wing imagery, sexual taboos, a delving into it that had never been done before by any generation in such a thorough way."
-The most significant protest songs of the movement included "God Save the Queen" (1977) by the Sex Pistols, "If the Kids are United" by Sham 69, "Career Opportunities" (1977) (protesting the political and economic situation in England at the time, especially the lack of jobs available to the youth), and "White Riot" (1977) (about class economics and race issues) by The Clash, and "Right to Work" by Chelsea.
+As the 1970s progressed, the louder, more aggressive punk movement became the strongest voice of protest in the UK, featuring anti-war, anti-state, and anti-capitalist themes.
+The punk culture stressed individual freedom, often incorporating concepts of individualism, free thought and even anarchism.
+The most significant punk protest songs included "God Save the Queen" (1977) by the Sex Pistols, "If the Kids are United" by Sham 69, and "Career Opportunities" (1977) and "White Riot" (1977) by The Clash.

-War was still the prevalent theme of British protest songs of the 1980s such as Kate Bush's "Army Dreamers" (1980), which deals with the traumas of a mother whose son dies while away at war.
-However, as the 1980s progressed, it was British prime minister Margaret Thatcher who came under the greatest degree of criticism from native protest singers, mostly for her strong stance against trade unions, and especially for her handling of the UK miners' strike (1984–1985).
-The leading voice of protest in Thatcherite Britain in the 1980s was Billy Bragg, whose style of protest song and grass-roots political activism was reminiscent of Woody Guthrie, with themes relevant to the contemporary Briton.
-He summarised his stance in "Between the Wars" (1985): "I'll give my consent to any government that does not deny a man a living wage."
+War remained the prevalent theme of British protest songs of the 1980s such as Kate Bush's "Army Dreamers" (1980).
+However, as the 1980s progressed, British prime minister Margaret Thatcher drew strong criticism from protest singers, for her opposition to trade unions and especially for her handling of the UK miners' strike (1984–1985).
+The leading voice of protest in Thatcherite Britain in the 1980s was Billy Bragg, whose style of protest song and grass-roots political activism was reminiscent of Woody Guthrie.

-Britain's current involvement in Iraq and Afghanistan has also garnered criticism from native singers, including George Michael's anti-Tony Blair single "Shoot the Dog" (2002), which criticised Blair's overly-friendly relationship with George W. Bush and support for the Iraq War, and more recently Sinéad O'Connor's "Illegal Attacks" (2007): "So what the fuck is this UK/Gunning with this US of A/ in Iraq and Iran and in Afghanistan?/These are illegal attacks/So bring the soldiers back."
+Britain's involvement in Iraq and Afghanistan also garnered criticism, such as George Michael's anti-Tony Blair single "Shoot the Dog" (2002) and Sinéad O'Connor's "Illegal Attacks" (2007): "So what the fuck is this UK/ Gunning with this US of A / in Iraq and Iran and in Afghanistan? / These are illegal attacks / So bring the soldiers back."
 Ex-Smiths frontman Morrissey has also attacked both sides of the Atlantic with "America is Not the World" and "Irish Blood, English Heart" from his 2004 album You Are the Quarry.

 The Wolfe Tones have become legendary in Ireland for their contribution to the Irish rebel genre.
 The band has been recording since 1963 and has attracted worldwide fame and attention through their renditions of traditional Irish songs and originals, dealing with the former conflict in Northern Ireland.
 In 2002 the Wolfe Tones' version of "A Nation Once Again," a nationalist song from the 19th century, was voted the greatest song in the world in a poll conducted by the BBC World Service.